verzola/dockerpress/README.md

 These helpers run things inside containers, so you don't have to install anything besides Docker on your machine

 - ./bin/composer -> wrapper for php composer
-- ./bin/deploy -> deploy dockerpress stack into a docker swarm
-- ./bin/dev -> start up dev containers
+- ./bin/start -> start up
 - ./bin/dump -> create a database dump in database/dump.sql
 - ./bin/logs -> attach to browsersync container
 - ./bin/mailhog -> starts mailhog service